SRGSSR/srgletterbox-apple/docs/README.md

 github "SRGSSR/srgcontentprotection-ios"
 ```

+Check the [wiki](https://github.com/SRGSSR/srgletterbox-ios/wiki/Version-matrix) for the recommended version of SRG Content Protection to use.

 If you have no access to this repository, use the fake public replacement framework by adding the following dependency instead:

 ```